kdheepak/blog/content/37-advent-of-code-2020.md

 Every puzzle has two parts, where the first part introduces a prompt, and requires you to solve it before viewing the second part.
 The first part tends to set up an idea or check that you are on the right track, and the second part tends to extend the idea or subvert an obvious decision you made in the first part.

+Almost all the problems require parsing text input of various formats.
 In some of the latter puzzles, the puzzle inputs may be designed to hedge against certain naive solutions.
 Some puzzle inputs will only work with certain data structures or certain algorithms.
 There are a lot of "ah ha" moments when you figure what you should use and when, which makes for a very satisfying solve.